hot-glue-for-rails/hot-glue/README.md

 #### 2025-06-10 v0.6.19

 • Fixes magic button output behavior to correctly show the string returned by the bang menthod
-• Fixes internal syntax of modify_as for modified fields; note default is now 'Yes' and 'No' for radio buttons
+• Fixes internal syntax of modify for modified fields; note default is now 'Yes' and 'No' for radio buttons
 • fixes destroy behavior with explicit .destroy! and ActiveRecord::RecordNotDestroyed; documents previously undocumented 4th parameter for attachment input